ICDM-UESTC/COSE/README.md

 ## Pretrained Checkpoints (Coming Soon)

 We will provide pretrained checkpoints trained on the **VoiceBank-DEMAND** dataset in the near future.
-> **Stay tuned!** We will update this section as soon as the models are ready for public release.
+> **Stay tuned!** We will update this section as soon as the checkpoint is ready for public release.